 "Interview methodology is perhaps the oldest of all the social science methodologies.
 Asking interview participants a series of informal questions to obtain knowledge has been a common practice among anthropologists and sociologists since the inception of their disciplines.
 Within sociology, the early-20th-century urban ethnographers of the Chicago School did much to prompt interest in the method.”
-(Hamill 2014) Barney Glaser and Anselm Strauss are central figures regarding this method, since they developed the Grounded Theory approach to qualitative data analysis in the 1960s.
-Their 1967 book paved the road for the integration of methodologically conducted interviews into sociological research.
-While they built on several previously triggered approaches, they consolidated this branch of science, and set off a change considering the role that interviews play ever since in research, creating a whole new branch of science (see Key Publications).
-Today, qualitative interviews are abundantly used in gender studies, social and political studies as well as ethnographics (2, 3) and other fields.
+(Hamill 2014) Barney Glaser and Anselm Strauss are central figures regarding this method-and interviews and other methods in general- ever since they developed the Grounded Theory approach to qualitative data analysis in the 1960s.
+Their 1967 landmark book paved the road for the integration of methodologically conducted interviews into sociological research.
+While Glser & Strauss built on several previously explored approaches, they widely triggered this branch of science, and set off a change considering the role that interviews play ever since in research, creating an altogether new arena in science (see Key Publications).
+Today, qualitative interviews are abundantly used in gender studies, social and political studies as well as ethnographics (2, 3), market research and other fields.

 What the method does

 - Interviews are a form of data gathering.
 They can be conducted in direct conversation with individuals or groups.
 This is also possible online or via the phone (1, 2).
-It is possible for more than researcher to conduct the interview together (2).
-The necessary equipment includes notes regarding topics of interest that help ask relevant questions, a recording device and paper & pencil for notes during the interview.
+It is possible for more than one researcher to conduct the interview together (2).
+The necessary equipment includes notes regarding topics of interest that help ask relevant questions, a recording device and paper & pencil or a computer for note taking during the interview.

-- Among this variety, commonly used forms and fields of the open interview are clinical interviews to diagnose illnesses, biographical interviews to "gain access to life-histories" (Hopf 2004, p.205) or ethnographical interviews (see Ethnographics) (3).
+- Among this variety, commonly used forms and fields of the open interview are clinical interviews to diagnose illnesses -anamnese- biographical interviews to "gain access to life-histories" (Hopf 2004, p.205) or ethnographical interviews (see Ethnography) (3).

 How to do an open interview